Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Custom-Properties.md

 When finished, click the `Save` button.

 !!! danger "Renaming or Removing Custom Properties"
-    When changing a custom property's type or removing a custom property, the data is not actually removed from the product.
+    When changing a custom property's type or removing a custom property, the data is not actually removed from the workspace or artifact.
 Therefore, if you change a custom property from a date type to a text custom property, the field may display the old date value until it is changed by the user.

 ## Edit Custom Lists
-If you are planning on having any list based custom properties at the system level, you need to create and populate the system custom lists that the user will be able to select from.
-These lists are stored separately from the individual product custom property definitions so that you can have one set of values (e.g. list of operating systems under test) be reused by multiple custom properties.
+If you are planning on having any list-based custom properties at the system level, you need to create and populate the system custom lists that the user will be able to select from.
+These lists are stored separately from the individual custom property definitions so that you can have one set of values (e.g. list of operating systems under test) be reused by multiple custom properties.

 The following screen is displayed when you choose the "Custom Lists" link from the Administration menu: